tarunjillellamudi/Weather-Quake/README.md

 ## 🚀 **Introduction**

 **Rescue Ring** is a transformative disaster management platform built to assist individuals and communities in **handling natural disasters with precision and efficiency**.
-By integrating **state-of-the-art technology**, we provide:
+We provide:
 - 🌟 **Real-time disaster updates**
 - 🚑 **Life-saving SOS functionality**
 - 🛠️ **Streamlined resource sharing**